 - You can also call the national modern slavery helpline that offers 24/7 advice on 08000 121 700

 Sexual exploitation can happen to women, men and children of both sexes, and it involves any non-consensual or abusive sexual acts.
-This includes, but is not limited to, prostitution, escort work and pornography.
+This includes, but isn't limited to, prostitution, escort work and pornography.

-It’s important to bear in mind that victims of exploitation may have been deceived or coerced into giving consent without realising what they have actually consented to, many will have been deceived with promises of a better life, romantic relationships, legitimate jobs and are then controlled through violence and abuse.
+It’s important to bear in mind that victims may have been deceived or coerced into giving consent without realising what they have actually consented to.
+Many will have been deceived with promises of a better life, romantic relationships, or legitimate jobs and are then controlled through violence and abuse.

-Forced labour involves victims being made to work very long hours, often in arduous conditions, and hand over the majority, if not all, of their wages to their traffickers.
-In many cases victims are subjected to verbal threats or violence to achieve compliance.
+Forced labour is when someone is made to work very long hours, often in poor conditions, and hand over the majority or all of their wages.
+Traffickers often use threats and violence to control their victims.

-Manufacturing, entertainment, travel, farming and construction industries throughout the world have been found to use forced labour by victims of human trafficking to some extent, with a marked increase in reported numbers in recent years.
-Often large numbers of individuals are housed in single dwellings and there is evidence of ‘hot bunking’ – this is where a returning shift takes up the sleeping accommodation of those starting the next shift.
+Manufacturing, entertainment, travel, farming and construction industries throughout the world use forced labour, some of which is trafficked.
+There's been a marked increase in reported numbers in recent years.
+Often, large numbers of people are housed in single dwellings.
+There's also evidence of ‘hot bunking’ – where a returning shift takes up the sleeping accommodation of those starting the next shift.

-Across the UK labour exploitation is evident within car wash, factory and agricultural based industries, and in Lancashire we are using intelligence led policing techniques to identify 'hotspot' areas where traffickers are most likely to operate.
+Across the UK labour exploitation is seen within car wash, factory and agricultural based industries.
+In Lancashire we're using intelligence led policing techniques to identify 'hotspot' areas where traffickers are most likely to operate.

 The International Labour Organisation (ILO) has identified six elements which individually or collectively can indicate forced labour.
 These are:

-- Restriction of movement and confinement to the workplace or to a limited area;
+- Restricting movement and confining people to the workplace or to a limited area.

-- Withholding of wages or excessive wage reductions that violate previously made agreements;
+- Withholding wages or making excessive wage reductions that violate previously made agreements.

-- Retention of passports and identity documents (the workers can neither leave nor prove their identity status);
+- Retaining passports and identity documents (the workers can neither leave nor prove their identity status).

-- Threat of denunciation to the authorities where the worker is of illegal status.
+- Threat of reporting to the authorities where the worker is of illegal status.